 About the study

 This study covers the family names Marker Marcher and Marcker.
-These names are strong in Denmark particularly on the Island of Bornholm where they are all the most dense concentration (in fpm - freq-per-million) of each variant, in the world.
+These three names are strong in Denmark particularly on the Island of Bornholm where they are the most dense concentration in the world (in fpm - freq-per-million among the local population) for each variant.
 The name is also strong in Norway, Austria, Germany and UK.
 There also appears to be strong variant derived from Marche, in Marche Italy.
 Some of these variants are: Marche, Marchegiani, Marcheggiani,Marchegiano.
-The Italian source identifies the Marche region as originally 'Marca Anconetana'.
-The pronunciation appears to rhyme with Marka.
+Our Italian source identifies the Marche (pron: Marc-he) region as originally 'Marca Anconetana'.
+The pronunciation appears to rhyme best with Marka.

-All three variants of the name have their densest numbers on Bornholm.
+All three variants of the name have their highest density (not in actual numbers), on the island Bornholm (Denmark).
 The statistics below are from recent world census data ...

 - Marker = Denmark 117 fpm, Bornholm 2968 fpm, Telemark Norway 306 fpm, Austria 13 fpm.

 - Marcher = Denmark 122 fpm, Bornholm 3174 fpm, Austria 48 fpm

 - Marcker = Denmark 7 fpm, Bornholm 182 fpm, Netherlands 1.7 fpm

 (fpm=frequency per millions)

 Based on local 'density', the world distribution of people named